Domestic and family violence is often mistakenly thought to only involve physical abuse, but this isn’t always the case.

 - Blaming you for the abuse

-- Blaming you for their drug and alcohol abuse, or their gambling problems.
+- Blaming you for their drug and alcohol abuse, or problems with gambling.

 Using children against you

-Domestic violence perpetrators also sometimes use children to try and control and harm their partners, whether they are the child’s parent or not.
+Users of violence also sometimes use children to try and control and harm their partners, whether they are the child’s parent or not.
 Behaviours that can involve children include:

 - Asking children to relay messages, or covertly using them to threaten you, by placing notes in their bags or clothing for example